mmcglynn45/DevOpsWorkflow/README.md

 # DevOpsWorkflow
 GitLab+Jenkins+Puppet ARM templates

-Deplyable on Azure and Azure Stack
+Deplyable on Azure and Azure Stack - isn't that cool?